1. About secondary breast cancer

 And you can read more about our research achievements aimed at stopping deaths from breast cancer here.

-Last year alone,831 women attended our Living with Secondary Breast Cancer sessions, and 77 women under the age of 45 attended our Younger Women with Secondaries Together events.
-Between January and March alone, we provided almost 11,000 hours of face-to-face support to women with secondary breast cancer.
+Last year alone, 831 people attended our Living with Secondary Breast Cancer sessions, and 77 women under the age of 45 attended our Younger Women with Secondaries Together events.
+Between January and March alone, we provided almost 11,000 hours of face-to-face support to people with secondary breast cancer.